siddjagadish/backup-assignments/README.md

-stats206
+Assignments_Backup
 ========

-This is a repository to backup homework for Stats 206: Applied Multivariate Analysis
+This is a repository to backup homework for various courses